 The Day of Insulation

-On the day of installation, the Pro Home team arrives with all of the specialized insulation blowing equipment and all of the insulation needed to completely fill your attic.
+On the day of installation, the Pro Home team will arrive with all of the specialized insulation blowing equipment and all of the insulation needed to completely fill your attic.
 Packages of the Stabilized Cellulose are fed into the hopper.
 A chain-driven auger breaks up the chunks so it can flow freely up to your attic.
 The cellulose receives a light mist to reduce dust and activates the stabilizing ingredients.
 Finally, the hose transports the Pro Grade Stabilized Cellulose up into the attic.

 Inside the Attic